dacctal/pkgit/README.md

 ## What is this?
 pkgit is an unconventional package manager designed to compile & install packages directly from their git repository.

+> [!DISCLAIMER]
+> Due to the nature of pkgit, you are solely responsible for vetting the repos that you add to your system.
+>
+> Use at your own risk.

 ## Installation
 ### From Source
+#### System-level
 You can compile and install pkgit by running the install script:
 ```
 git clone https://github.com/dacctal/pkgit